Textualize/textual/docs/widgets/text_area.md

 ### Editing content inside `TextArea`

 The content of the `TextArea` can be updated using the [`replace`][textual.widgets._text_area.TextArea.replace] method.
-This method is the programmatic equivalent of selecting some text then pasting.
+This method is the programmatic equivalent of selecting some text and then pasting.

 All atomic (single-cursor) edits can be represented by a `replace` operation, but for convenience, some other utility methods are provided, such as [`insert`][textual.widgets._text_area.TextArea.insert], [`delete`][textual.widgets._text_area.TextArea.delete], and [`clear`][textual.widgets._text_area.TextArea.clear].